Home/Visit/Programme/Lecture programme Thursday 9 March

 13:35 – 14:05

-William Chizhovsky is an accomplished business professional with over seven years of experience in international trading, business development, and management.
-With a proven track record of success, William has managed an International Trading Company, run his own business in Japan, and served as a Member of the Directorate and Global Director of Strategic Initiatives at a publicly traded IT company with $1 billion in annual revenue.
+Dr. William Chizhovsky is an accomplished business professional with over seven years of experience in international trade, business development, and management.
+With a proven track record of success, William has managed an International Trading Company, run his own business in Japan, and served as a Member of the Board of Directors and Global Director of Strategic Initiatives at a publicly traded IT company with $1 billion in annual revenue.
 He is now the proud Founder and CEO of The Good Plastic Company, where he is dedicated to promoting sustainable design and environmental responsibility.
+His entrepreneurial spirit and strong leadership skills have contributed to his success and position as a respected industry leader.
+In terms of academic background, William earned a Master’s Degree in Management from Harvard University and a Ph.D. in Economics.

 14:00 – 14:30